Age of Empires III: Reception

-Multiplayer

 Age of Empires IIIs multiplayer was the first in the series to be integrated into the game interface and was highly lauded, as was the Home City concept.
 The topic of multiplayer was touched by GameZone, who said "this game demands multiplayer mode, and Ensemble Studios provided this for the players", while at 1UP, the reviewer commented similarly, stating, "Multiplayer support has been significantly upgraded with a slick interface, support for clans and a number of other useful features."
 GameSpy commented on the Home City as well, saying, "the 'home city' system creates long-term depth and strategy".
 EuroGamer, however, stated: "Stop with the gifts! ...
 You do not need to let me flick to a home city screen every few minutes so that I can select a free unit or resource windfall.
 I'm not some spoilt toddler that needs to be bribed with endless sweeties."
 Age of Empires III uses the ESO server for multiplayer.